Super Mario Bros. 3: Sales

 Super Mario Bros.
 3 became a best-selling game.
 In Japan, it appeared at the top of the Famitsu sales charts in December 1988 and January 1989, and became the second best-selling game of 1988 after Dragon Quest III.
 By mid-1989, Super Mario Bros.
 3 had become the second best-selling game in Japan (non-bundled) up until then, after Dragon Quest III.
 Super Mario Bros.
 3 went on to become the overall best-selling game of 1989 in Japan, just above Tetris in second place.
 It also topped the Japanese sales chart in January 1990.
 By 1993, it had sold 4 million cartridges in Japan.

 In North America, the inclusion of Super Mario Bros.
-3 in The Wizard served as a preview which generated a high level of anticipation in the United States prior to its release.
-Levi Buchanan of IGN considered the game's appearance in the film as a show-stealing element, referring to the movie as a "90-minute commercial" for the game.
-The game sold 250,000 copies in its first two days of release, according to a spokeswoman for Nintendo.
+3 in The Wizard served as a preview which generated a high level of anticipation in the United States.
+Levi Buchanan described The Wizard as a "90-minute commercial" for Super Mario Bros.
+3. Super Mario Bros.
+3 sold 250,000 copies in its first two days, according to a spokeswoman for Nintendo.
 It remained the top-selling game in the United States through April and June to September 1990.
-In 1990, the game sold more than 8 million units.
-By 1993, author David Sheff said the game had sold 11 million unbundled units in Japan and the United States, commenting that, in music industry terms, the game went platinum 11 times.
-In the United States alone, the game had generated in revenue for Nintendo by early 1992, exceeding the gross revenue of the films E.T.
+In 1990, it sold more than 8 million units.
+By 1993, author David Sheff said it had sold 11 million unbundled units in Japan and the United States, the equivalent of a record being certified platinum 11 times.
+In the United States alone, it had generated in revenue by early 1992, exceeding the gross revenue of the films E.T.
 (1982), Batman (1989) and Jurassic Park (1993).
-The game was also a hit in other regions such as Europe and Singapore.
+It was also a hit in other regions such as Europe and Singapore.